Is Mortgage Lifter Tomato Determinate Or Indeterminate: Grower’s Guide

 If you’re planning on growing Mortgage Lifter tomatoes in your garden, here are a few tips to ensure a successful harvest:

-• Choose a sunny location: Mortgage Lifter tomatoes thrive in full sun, so make sure to plant them in an area that receives at least 6-8 hours of sunlight per day.
+• Choose a sunny location: Mortgage Lifter tomatoes thrive in full sun, so plant them in an area that receives at least 6-8 hours of sunlight per day.

 • Provide support: As mentioned earlier, indeterminate tomatoes like Mortgage Lifter require support for their vines.
 Use stakes, cages, or trellises to keep the plants upright.